 Is Safelite No Longer Servicing Tesla Vehicles?

-On the Tesla Motors Club community page, Tesla vehicle owners shared stories last week of challenges getting repairs done.
+On the Tesla Motors Club community page, Tesla vehicle owners shared stories last week of challenges getting repairs done, like a crack in Tesla windshield.

 A commenter in Texas responded that if Telsa says the roof needs to be replaced, the Tesla owner should replace the roof.
 This commenter’s insurance usually goes through Safelite, but when making a glass claim, was told to contact Tesla.